CrashGuardians/Road-Accident-Detection-Alert-Response/README.md

 # Features

+### Main Features : Beep Sound at time of crash + Screenshot of crash + Automatic Call and SMS with Google Map Link for Location

 ### Accident Detection: Utilizes computer vision algorithms to detect accidents based on visual cues.

 ### Alert System: Triggers an alert sound upon detecting an accident to notify nearby individuals.